 2020 I had a good start to the year going to SF and then meeting my gf and meeting my coworkers at an Arizona retreat before the pandemic started.
 The rest of the year pretty much sucked, as detailed in my review of 2020.
 I was able to travel to LA and SoCal to hang out with my friend for a month and that was probably the best highlight of the second half of 2020 and that’s pretty much it.

 For 2021, it feels like more of the same.
-Staying at home everyday, can’t meet new people very easily, losing more of my Korean female friends – Hyemin Kim (knew since 2013), blocked me because I complimented her, Sohee Lee (knew since 2013), blocked me because I asked about her relationship with her husband too much, Minjeong Lee (knew since 2015), blocked me because I complimented her, Selena Park (knew since 2016) blocked me because I complimented her, Rosie Chung (knew since 2016), blocked me because I complimented her, Stella Kim (knew since 2018), blocked me because I told her to dress more warmly (yes really), Hyewan (knew since 2013) stopped talking to me because I asked about her relationship with her husband too much and I even lost a good Korean guy friend Jinwoo Jung (knew since 2017) he stopped talking to me mid year for unknown reasons…
+Staying at home everyday, can’t meet new people very easily, losing more of my Korean female friends – Hyemin Kim (knew since 2013), blocked me because I complimented her, Sohee Lee (knew since 2013), blocked me because I asked about her relationship with her husband too much, Minjeong Lee (knew since 2015), blocked me because I complimented her, Selena Park (knew since 2016) blocked me because I complimented her, Rosie Chung (knew since 2016), blocked me because I complimented her, Koeun Choi (knew since 2019) blocked me because I asked her to hang out in Vancouver (yes really), and I even lost a good Korean guy friend Jinwoo Jung (knew since 2017) he stopped talking to me mid year for unknown reasons…

 In addition, my financial troubles continue because crypto kept going up and stocks kept going up and unfortunately I didn’t have enough money to invest in either and I didn’t have enough patience to keep my money in both.
 Now I haven’t touched either my crypto or stocks for at least 4 months which must be a record.
 However I must say at least I haven’t gotten scammed like I did last year with my previous landlord and that car rental company, and the CRA finally corrected all the amounts and gave me my tax refund back!